f4exb/sdrangel/Readme.md

 **Check the discussion group** [here](https://groups.io/g/sdrangel)

 &#9888; SDRangel is intended for the power user.
 We expect you to already have some experience with SDR applications and digital signal processing in general.
 SDRangel might be a bit overwhelming for you however you are encouraged to use the discussion group above to look for help.
+You can also find more information in the [Wiki](https://github.com/f4exb/sdrangel/wiki).

 <h1>Source code</h1>